 Alternatives to Traditional Child Care

-Child care co-ops.
-This is another shared child care option.
+This is another shared childcare option.
 A child care co-op is essentially a group of parents who know and trust each other to take turns watching each others' children.
 Usually, no money changes hands.
-You're providing free child care in exchange for other parents’ free child care services.
-This can be especially beneficial to part-time workers and parents who have varying schedules.
-You may need to take the initiative to set up a child care co-op in your area if one doesn’t already exist.
+You're providing free childcare in exchange for other parents’ free child care services.
+This can be especially beneficial for part-time workers and parents who have varying schedules.
+You may need to take the initiative to set up a childcare co-op in your area if one doesn’t already exist.

 Work Options for Parents